All Episodes

 I promise you.

-I stopped in Singapore to meet with a guy named Lee Kwan Yu, who most foreign policy experts around the world say is the most the wisest man in the Orient.
+I stopped in Singapore to meet with a guy named Lee Kuan Yew, who most foreign policy experts around the world say is the most, the wisest man in the Orient.

-Now uh, you know, there is this thing about him, all the pictures of him, they like grabs everybody.
+Now, you know, there is this thing about him, all the pictures of him, he like grabs everybody.

 Stay right here for our final news roundup and information overload.